 The Company adopts industry recognized best practices in its implementation of QA/QC methods.
 A geochemical standard control sample and one blank sample is inserted into the sample stream every 20th sample.
 Duplicates are taken at every 40th sample.
 Standards and duplicates including lab duplicates and standards and are analyzed using Thompson-Howarth plots.
 Samples are shipped to ALS Global Laboratories in Ururo, Bolivia for preparation, and then shipped to ALS Global laboratories for analysis in Lima, Peru.
-Samples were analyzed using Intermediate Level Four Acid Digestion.
+Samples were analyzed using Intermediate

+Management's Discussion and Analysis of Financial Condition and Results of Operations For the three months ended March 31, 2020

+Level Four Acid Digestion.
 Silver overlimits ("ore grade") are analyzed using fire assay with a gravimetric finish.
-ALS

-Management's Discussion and Analysis of Financial Condition and Results of Operations For the year ended December 31, 2019

-Laboratories sample management system meets all requirements of International Standards ISO/IEC 17025:2017 and ISO 9001:2015.
+ALS Laboratories sample management system meets all requirements of International Standards ISO/IEC 17025:2017 and ISO 9001:2015.
 All ALS geochemical hub laboratories are accredited to ISO/IEC 17025:2017 for specific analytical procedures.